Showtime for Apple: Big phones, smart watches and high expectations

 iPhone 6: Smartphones are Apple’s bread-and-butter, representing more than half of its revenue, and the company is expected to introduce a pair of new models with bigger screens, a sleeker design and wireless payment capabilities.
 The iPhone 6 will be available with 5.5-inch or 4.7-inch screens, a step up from the current models’ 4-inch screens.
 There is also speculation that some phones will boast extra-tough screens made from scratch-resistant sapphire material.

-Mobile Wallet: Apple has reportedly struck deals with major credit card providers Visa Inc (V.N), MasterCard Inc (MA.N) and American Express Co (AXP.N).
+Mobile Wallet: Apple has reportedly struck deals with major credit card providers Visa Inc, MasterCard Inc and American Express Co.
 The partnerships, as well as a special communication chip within the new iPhone and smartwatch, would allow consumers to use their gadgets at stores to buy everything from coffee to blue jeans - changing the shopping experience and extending Apple’s reach from the Web to real-world commerce.

 Health: Apple’s launch of the “HealthKit” data service earlier this year made it clear that it sees its products helping consumers manage personal health information.
 By incorporating the HealthKit service into the iPhone 6, and by packing its smartwatch with sensors capable of monitoring physical movements and heart rates, Apple could lay the groundwork for a broader push into mobile healthcare.